 What's more, this isn't just lifted from the company's website – when I dug into the OpenVPN config files, every claim was confirmed.

 To give you even more protection, Perfect Forward Secrecy is also present, meaning that you’re given a new session key each time you connect, and a new one every 60 minutes after that.
 That means that even if your connection is somehow compromised, all they’ll get is a maximum of 60 minutes of data before they’re booted.

-Finally, ExpressVPN’s Android app has recently been given the ioXt certification.
+ExpressVPN’s Android app has been given the ioXt certification (opens in new tab).
 That means the design of the app and service has been investigated on a low level, so users can be sure that the software is behaving in the correct way.
-Undertaking these tests yourself is a tricky task, so this certification is a big green tick in our books.
+Undertaking these tests is a tricky task for even the most hardened techie, so this certification is a big green tick in my book.